Retailers, shoppers could feel more pain if tariffs spread

 The group, the Footwear Distributors and Retailers of America, estimates Trump's proposed actions will add $7 billion in additional costs for customers every year.

-Many retailers from Macy's to Walmart warned in conference calls this week that even though the escalating trade wars would mean higher prices for shoppers, the situation is still fluid.
+Many retailers from Macy's to Walmart warned that even though the escalating trade wars would mean higher prices for shoppers, the situation is still fluid.

 Walmart said it's been closely working with suppliers and says it will look at price increases on a case by case basis.
 Target's CEO Brian Cornell said it will be able to weather the storm better than others because it sells a variety of items instead of focusing on a single product.